-Isolation Plan
+latior ı Plan

-Monitor alerts and emergencies as per routine activation protocols.
+ivity Monitor alerts and emergencies as per routine activation protocols.

 Coordinate with all local agencies and stakeholders listed in your emergency plan.
 Check if there were any additional key groups that were not included in the plan and that you need to work with now.

-- · Identify each group and their role in assisting the community. - · Leverage the strengths of Aboriginal communities in supporting each another. - The Australian Disaster Resilience Handbook 12 provides structures for making the most of spontaneous volunteers during a disaster.
+• Identify each group and their role in assisting the community.

+• Leverage the strengths of Aboriginal communities in supporting each another.

+• The Australian Disaster Resilience Handbook 12 provides structures for making the most of spontaneous volunteers during a disaster.

 Anticipate the length of isolation and consider different scenarios in your plan.

 Consider the impacts on each of the following categories:

-- Food supply
+• Food supply

-- Electricity supply
+Electricity supply

-- · Transport routes
+Transport routes

-- · Water supply
+• Water supply

-- Petrol
+• Petrol

-- · Healthcare supplies at primary care level
+Healthcare supplies at primary care level

-- Healthcare: Access to secondary/tertiary services
+Healthcare: Access to secondary/tertiary services

-- · Shelter
+Shelter

-- · Ability to keep cool or warm enough
+Ability to keep cool or warm enough

-- Removal of waste
+Removal of waste

-- · Connectivity (phones/internet)
+Connectivity (phones/internet)

 Assess the status of resource stockpiles.
-Try to have a "whole of community" approach so that resources are pooled and shared equitably.
+Try to have a "whole of community" approach so that resources ar pooled and shared equitably.

-- Medication
+Medication

-- · Material aid
+Material aid

-- Food
+• Food

-- Water
+• Water

 Consider ring-fencing of critical medications/rationing resources if there are significant supply issues or concerns.

-Complete a health needs assessment for the community, as listed in other activation protocols.
-Consider how disaster might affect different groups within the community.
-Consider also:

-- · Ability to continue to earn a living/financial insecurity - · Ability to conduct regular activities e.g. schooling - · Increased risks of domestic abuse
+- Ability to continue to earn a living/financial insecurity - Ability to conduct regular activities e.g. schooling - Increased risks of domestic abuse